Gonçalo Ramos

-Gonçalo Matias Ramos (/pt/; born 20 June 2001) is a Portuguese professional footballer who plays as a striker for club Paris Saint-Germain and the Portugal national team.
+Gonçalo Matias Ramos (/pt/; born 20 June 2001) is a Portuguese professional footballer who plays as a striker for club AC Milan and the Portugal national team.

 Born in Olhão, Ramos came through Benfica's youth academy.
 He began playing for Benfica B in 2019 and was promoted to the first team a year later.
-Following three seasons with the first team, Ramos established himself as an integral player for the club, helping them win the league title in 2022–23.
-In 2023, Ramos signed for Paris Saint-Germain on an initial one-year loan deal, before joining the club permanently for €65 million.
+Eventually he established himself as an integral player for the club, helping them win the league title in 2023.
+He then joined Paris Saint-Germain in 2023, winning several honours, including three Ligue 1 titles as well as two UEFA Champions League titles back-to-back in 2025 and 2026, with the former being part of a continental treble.
+In 2026, Ramos joined AC Milan for a club record fee.

 Ramos is a former Portugal youth international, representing his country at various levels, including the under-19 team that finished as runners-up at the 2019 UEFA European Championship and the under-21 team that finished as runners-up at the 2021 European Championship.
-He made his senior international debut in 2022, being part of the squad at the 2022 FIFA World Cup and UEFA Euro 2024.
+He made his senior international debut in 2022, being part of the squad at the 2022 FIFA World Cup, UEFA Euro 2024 and 2026 World Cup.